isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 </li>
 <li>
 <p>Remove the need for all parties (you and your trading community) to use
-one single platform, TradeTrust enabled documents are portable across different TradeTrust ready platforms.</p>
+one single platform as, TradeTrust enabled documents are portable across different TradeTrust ready platforms.</p>
 </li>
 </ul>
 </li>